perj/sebuild/docs/COMPILING.md

 includes the flavors we'll build.
 The default flavor is `dev`.
 A flavor is simply a named configuration, think 'dev' and 'release'.

+As a convenience, near the top it contains a comment with enabled flavors and conditions, allowing you to check that they match your expectations.

 The obj directory also contains a subdirectory for each flavor.
 In there the ninja files and intermediate build files are kept.
 More about that below.